 Sometime in my early 30s I added up my assets, less liabilities.
 I was shocked when I crossed over that magical number.
 How the hell did I get a seven figure net worth?
 I asked myself.
 That is what this blog is about.

-The “Why” of this blog is saved for the first post.
+The “Why” of this blog is saved for the first post (you can start your binge reading from the beginning here).
 Know this, I am a family man first and foremost.
 If you stop there you will understand who I really am.
 If you dig deeper you will discover I am interested in everything and love to share my discoveries.
 I love my wife and daughters more than life.
 My interests are wide.
 I spend time with my animals and land every day.
 I live to serve my clients and help them realize their dreams.
 Please join me.
 Allow me to use my experience to help you reach your dreams, too.

 The Wealthy Accountant